Published 2026-06-25 · 23 min read

 Nawy sits at roughly 3.5 stars.

-The point of the 10-star exercise is not literal execution - it is to force the product imagination beyond incremental UX fixes and ask what emotional promise a company should own.
-Brian Chesky's framework: design the impossible 10-star experience first, then work backwards.
-His actual 10-star for Airbnb involved a limo from the airport, a red carpet, and Elon Musk greeting you at the door - deliberately absurd, because the absurdity forces you to find the emotional truth underneath.
+The 10-star exercise is a way to push past incremental UX fixes and ask what emotional promise a product should own: imagine the impossible 10-star experience first, then work back from it.
 Applied to the Nawy buyer journey, every level above 5★ should feel uncomfortably ambitious.
-Nawy has cleared the 3★ market baseline convincingly.
-The distance to 5★ - the first level that genuinely differentiates - is the interesting design question.
+Nawy has cleared the 3★ market baseline convincingly - which is where most Egyptian portals still sit.
+The interesting question is the distance to 5★, the first level that genuinely differentiates.

 10 ★

 You didn't search.
 Nawy decided you were ready.
-Life signals – a growing family, a salary change, a Nawy Shares exit hitting your account – trigger a system that acts before you do.
-Three units have been pre-reserved.
-A notary, a mortgage advisor with a pre-approved term sheet, and a moving company are on standby.
-You sign once.
-You're in the property within 72 hours.
-You didn't buy a home – Nawy choreographed a life milestone you didn't know you were ready for.
+Life signals – a growing family, a salary change, a Shares exit landing – trigger a system that acts first: units pre-reserved, financing and a notary on standby.
+You sign once and you're in within 72 hours.
+Not a purchase – a life milestone, choreographed.

 7 ★